 Image: Apple

-iMessage is getting several new features to make your texting more interesting and improve the quality of group messages.
+iMessage received several new features to make your texting more interesting and improve the quality of group messages.

 One of the biggest developments is the ability to add backgrounds to your iMessage chats.
 All participants will be able to see and change the background whenever they want.